 The dialog box will present 3 Actions / Alternatives as summarized below.

 |1||Accept (into cycle)||Accept the transaction, this creates a subset of missing sequences between this and the last tested transaction|

 |2||Fail (to summary)||Fail the transaction, marking it as failed in the Transaction summary|

 |3||Place on repair desk||Fail the transaction and send it to the repair desk for another user to process

 Note: This option must be selected if you want to access and modify the failed transaction using the Repair menu

 If an out of sequence transaction is received, it is recommended it is dealt with in the following manner –

-For the recommended approach, Option 3 (Fail – sent to repair) should be selected on the incoming transaction that is out of sequence.
+For the recommended approach, Option 3 (Place on repair desk) should be selected on the incoming transaction that is out of sequence.
 This should update the Status of the message to “Out of Sequence” on the Transaction queue and will also make it appear in the Repair queue.

 A supervisor/authorizer user can then examine the transaction on the Repair queue and perform the necessary corrective actions on this transactions (as described in the next section).

 - Click Out of Sequence Decodes on the Repair Menu